 University Lecturer (Foreign Language Education), PhD

 Milla Luodonpää-Manni is a University Lecturer in Foreign Language Education at the University of Helsinki in Finland.
 She was educated at the University of Turku (Finland), where she completed her PhD in French Studies in 2016.
-Her specialties include written and spoken academic discourse, cognitive semantics, scientific terminology and metatheory of science.
+Her interests include scientific writing, plurilingual competence and the interconnection between language and wellbeing.

 University Lecturer (Religious Education), PhD, Adjunct Professor